ML-KULeuven/socceraction/README.md

 Socceraction contains the following components:

-- Loaders for StatsBomb, Opta, Wyscout, StatsPerform and WhoScored data that enable **loading events and corresponding metadata** as Pandas DataFrames using a unified data model.
-[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/providers.html)
+- A set of API clients for **loading event stream data** from StatsBomb, Opta, Wyscout, Stats Perform and WhoScored as Pandas DataFrames using a unified data model.
+[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/data/index.html)
-- Converters for event stream data to the **SPADL** and **atomic-SPADL** formats, which are unified and expressive languages for on-the-ball player actions.
-[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/SPADL.html)
+- Converters for each of these provider's proprietary data format to the **SPADL** and **atomic-SPADL** formats, which are unified and expressive languages for on-the-ball player actions.
+[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/spadl/index.html)
-- An implementation of the **xT** framework to value ball-progressing actions using a possession-based Markov model.
-[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/xT.html)
+- An implementation of the **Expected Threat (xT)** possession value framework.
+[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/valuing_actions/xT.html)
-- An implementation of the **VAEP** and **Atomic-VAEP** frameworks to value actions on their expected impact on the score line.
-[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/VAEP.html)
+- An implementation of the **VAEP** and **Atomic-VAEP** possession value frameworks.
+[Read more »](https://socceraction.readthedocs.io/en/latest/documentation/valuing_actions/vaep.html)

 ## Installation / Getting started